Kathryn Fisher

 Assistant Program Director, Sr. Lecturer

-At Johns Hopkins, Kathryn M. Fisher is the Assistant Program Director and a senior lecturer for the MA in Global Security Studies, MS in Intelligence Analysis, and MS in Geospatial Intelligence programs.
+At Johns Hopkins, Kathryn M. Fisher is the assistant program director and a senior lecturer for the MA in Global Security Studies and MS in Intelligence Analysis programs.

-Fisher earned a Master of Arts in international affairs from American University, a Bachelor of Arts in geography and French from the University of Colorado, and a Diploma in Plant Based Culinary Arts from Le Cordon Bleu London.
-She earned a PhD in international relations from the London School of Economics and Political Science.
-She is also a visiting research fellow with King’s College London’s Department of War Studies.
+Fisher earned a MA in international affairs from American University, a BA in geography and French from the University of Colorado, and a Diploma in Plant Based Culinary Arts from Le Cordon Bleu London.
+She earned a PhD in international relations from the London School of Economics and Political Science and has been a visiting research fellow with King’s College London’s Department of War Studies.

 Featured Works